microsoft/ignite25-LAB534-build-real-time-analytics-with-cosmos-db-in-microsoft-fabric/lab/instructions/exercise-3.md

 }
 ```

-1. Select **Run** to execute the code and create the Silver layer functions.
+1. Execute each query by highlighting one at a time (this can be achieved by adding your cursor anywhere in the query), then selecting **Run** to execute the code to create the Silver layer functions.
 ![Screenshot of creating silver layer functions in eventhouse](media/create-silver-layer-functions.png)

 1. You can now query the Silver layer views to perform analytics on the ingested streaming data.
 For example, to get total sales by menu item, use the following query: